How to Choose Medical Gauze

 Applying Medical GauzeFor deep wounds or wounds that are prone to infection, you may want to consult your physician.
 Usually, these types of wounds require the utmost attention to maintaining a sterile zone.
 Doing this means that using sterile gloves, applicator swabs, and of course dressings are the norm.
 Keep in mind that touching non-sterile items will contaminate gloves, so watch what you touch, so that you don't cross-contaminate.

 The wound must first be clean and dry.
 Lay or insert the gauze into the wound bed gently.
-If packing the wound, do not do it tightly -- a loose pack will allow the wound to breath.
+If packing the wound, do not do it tightly -- a loose pack will allow the wound to breathe.
 Depending on the amount of exudate, you will change the gauze frequently, typically every day, or multiple times a day if it is a new wound.

 Gauze is a medical fabric, specifically with a loose open weave, used in wound care.
 In fact, gauze is effective for dressing wounds, especially when other fabrics or materials will not stick, and is commonly made of cotton.